mabq/arch-base/README.md

    - Review the `hosts.ini` file --- make sure the hostname of the managed node you intend to affect is listed there.

+   - Make sure the following variables are correct before running the script:

-   - Default options for all hosts are defined in `group_vars/all.yml`.
-You can overwrite any variable for a given host on `host_vars/{HOSTNAME}.yml`:
+     > Default options for all hosts are defined in `group_vars/all.yml`, you can overwrite any variable for a given host on each `host_vars/{HOSTNAME}.yml` file.

-     - Make sure the variable `ansible_host` is pointing to the correct IP address.
+     - `ansible_host` must be pointing to the correct IP address.

-     - `target_disk` --- use `fdisk -l` on the managed node to identify the [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices).
+     - `installation_block_device_name` must be pointing to the correct [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices).

-     - `password` --- is the password for the user account (see below how to encrypt a variable value).

-     - `encryption_password` --- is the password used to encrypt the disk, make sure it is long and random.

    - Run the script: